makersacademy/bowling-challenge-ruby/README.md

 ```
 As a Player,
 So that the game can be completed,
-I would like frames to end after a maximum of two rolls
+I would like normal frames to end after a maximum of two rolls

 As a Player,
 So that the game can be completed,
-I would like frames to end after all ten pins are down
+I would like normal frames to end after all ten pins are down

 As a Player,
 So that the game can be completed,